ankitects/anki-manual/src/files.md

 undamaged copy on another computer, you may wish to start Anki without syncing in order to use the full sync option without first downloading the changes.
-Similarly, if you are experiencing problems with Anki, you might want to (or might be instructed to) disable add-ons temporarily to see if one might be causing the problem.
-You can do both of these things by starting Anki in safe mode, holding down the <kbd>Shift</kbd> key until the on-screen confirmation appears.
+Similarly, if you are experiencing problems with Anki, you might need to (or might be instructed to) disable add-ons temporarily to see if one might be causing the problem.
+To do both of these things at the same time, you can open Anki in safe mode by holding down the <kbd>Shift</kbd> key while starting, until the on-screen confirmation appears.

 It is possible to specify a custom folder location during startup.
 This is an advanced feature that is primarily intended to be used with